onshape-public/go-client/onshape/docs/MetadataApi.md

 > BTMetadataObjectListInfoBTMetadataPartInfo GetWMVEPsMetadata(ctx, did, wvm, wvmid, eid).LinkDocumentId(linkDocumentId).Configuration(configuration).InferMetadataOwner(inferMetadataOwner).IncludeComputedProperties(includeComputedProperties).IncludeComputedAssemblyProperties(includeComputedAssemblyProperties).Thumbnail(thumbnail).Execute()

-Retrieve metadata by document ID, workspace or version or microversion ID, and tab ID.
+Get the metadata for all parts in a document workspace or version or microversion, element and configuration.

 ### Example